-Michael Schrantz is the online editor and South Routt reporter for the Steamboat Pilot & Today.
+Michael Schrantz is the online editor as well as the business, real estate and South Routt reporter for the Steamboat Pilot & Today.
 Before coming to Steamboat, he worked at the Fairbanks Daily News-Miner in Fairbanks, Alaska.
 Michael has degrees in journalism and political science from the University of Missouri – Columbia.

 Julie Niemi has taken the leap and opened co-working space Drop-In Desk in Curve Plaza in West Steamboat.

 A new auto repair shop is planned for West Steamboat along U.S. Highway 40.

 What started as an interest turned into a hobby and now has risen to the level of a full fledged bakery in downtown Steamboat Springs: Smell That Bread Bakery.

 As part of its Caring Consumers program, Yampa Valley Electric Association recently awarded $16,000 to 17 community projects.

 Four women have submitted letters of interest for the Steamboat Springs School Board’s lone vacancy since Rebecca Williams resigned June 16.